paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-123-drug-abuse-education-and-prevention.md

 (7) the term “institution of higher education” has the meaning given it in [section 1001 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim),

-(8) the term “public agency” has the meaning given it in [section 5603(11) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5603/11&num=0&edition=prelim),
+(8) the term “public agency” has the meaning given it in [section 11103(11) of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section11103/11&num=0&edition=prelim),

 (9) the term “Secretary” means—